On obstructions to the Euler system method for Rankin-Selberg convolutions

 \textbf{Acknowledgements} \, This question arose in the context of my PhD thesis, and I am grateful to my supervisor Lo\"ic Merel for encouraging me to work on this project.
 His careful reading and many comments helped me vastly improve the original version of this text.
 I would like to thank Pierre Parent and Jan Vonk for their comments as well.
-I would also like to thank David Loeffler for his help regarding the application of these results to the twisted Birch and Swinnerton-Dyer conjecture.
+I would also like to thank David Loeffler for his comments and his help regarding the application of the results of this paper to the twisted Birch and Swinnerton-Dyer conjecture.
 I would finally like to thank the anonymous reviewers for their attentive reading of this article and their many remarks, comments and suggestions.
 This research was partially funded by the European Union, ERC Starting Grant 101076941 'GAGARIN'.